-It’s true, cars are getting more complicated and computerized every year.
-It’s also true that working on cars is time that could be spent elsewhere.
-Our lives are getting busier and more connected than ever.
+Cars are getting more complicated and computerized every year and our lives are getting busier and more connected than ever.

-- Knowing how to change a tyre quickly and confidently can make you an actual hero if you ever get the chance to help out a damsel in distress on the side of the highway (just don’t forget to roll up your sleeves and get your flex on)
+- It can make you an actual hero if you ever need to help out a damsel in distress on the side of the highway (just don’t forget to roll up your sleeves and get your flex on)

 So here it is in a nutshell: